SULAWESI

 SEE

-There are sea kayaks for rent from Black Marlin and it takes about 30 minutes to paddle to a nearby island that has good snorkeling; 10 minutes to the ‘lagoon’ to the east of Paradise also beautiful for snorkeling; or ~4 hours to circumnavigate the island (make sure you don’t mistake the narrow channel on the south-east side for a bay!).
+There are sea kayaks for rent from Black Marlin and it takes about 30 minutes to paddle to a nearby island that has good snorkelling; 10 minutes to the ‘lagoon’ to the east of Paradise also beautiful for snorkelling; or ~4 hours to circumnavigate the island (make sure you don’t mistake the narrow channel on the south-east side for a bay!).
 There are many trails around the island, but some are easy to get lost on.
 The walks are through dense growths and are not particularly picturesque.
-Fishing is not allowed in the no take zone so fishing trips must be outside this area. naturally there is diving at Black Marlin (more boats and equipment) and Paradise, check equipment carefully.
+Fishing is not allowed in the no-take zone so fishing trips must be outside this area. naturally, there is diving at Black Marlin (more boats and equipment) and Paradise, check the equipment carefully.

 For diving Pulau Una Una (The Pinnacle!) is the highlight in the area – big groups of barracudas, jackfish and napoleons can be seen.
 Other good dive sites are The Gap, Dominik Rock, The Crack, Batugilla and for nightdives especially Little Lembeh.
 The dive boats take normally also snorkelers for free with them, if the dive site is shallow enough.